mindkomm/title-breaks/README.md

 # Title Breaks

-Title Breaks is a WordPress plugin allows you to control how your post titles will break.
+Title Breaks is a WordPress plugin that allows you to control how your post titles will break.

-By adding the following placeholders to your post titles, you can control which HTML characters will be inserted in the frontend:
+It offers a metabox when you edit a post, where you can enter your post title that should be used when it’s displayed in the frontend.
+By adding the following placeholders to your display post titles, you can control which HTML characters will be inserted in the frontend:

 - `%-%` – Soft hyphen
 - `%%%` – Hard break

 The placeholders will only be replaced in the frontend and will be applied everywhere where `the_title` filter is used.
 This means that the placeholders will also work for menu item labels.

-Be aware that if you deactivate this plugin, your post titles will show the placeholders everywhere.
+If you try to use placeholders in a post title, the plugin will remove them before saving them to the database, because there are some compatibility issues with certain plugins for placeholders in post titles.